JoseAlbDR/frontend-store/README.md

 - Browse and search for products from different companies.
 - Filter products based on name, company, price, and rating.
 - Sort products by different criteria such as name, price, and rating.
-- Responsive design for a seamless experience on both desktop and mobile devices.

 ## Installation